life-itself/artearthtech.com/content/blog/2019-02-20-we-have-failed-to-escape-mystery.md

 <img src="/images/maninfog.jpg">

-Contemplation of mystery has a particular feeling, which we all know, which hints that something particular must be going on during the experience of it at a biological level (this is confirmed by neuroscience.)
+Contemplation of mystery has a particular feeling, which we all know, which hints that something particular must be going on during the experience of it at a biological level (this is confirmed by neuroscience which shows different brain areas active during religious experience and analytical thought.)
 Darwin leads us to suspect that each of our unique capacities has some purpose or role to play in our continued existence.
 Perhaps the ability to contemplate deals with what reason just cannot.
 Perhaps contemplation and mysticism are awkward to talk about because they deal with the things that words cannot.
 All of this sounds good, even reasonable, but leaves the question of why the word “mystical” leaves a bad taste in so many mouths.
 We need look no further than the second definition of mysticism:

 <img src="/images/church.jpg">